mrsilver76/retrobat-runner/README.md

 ## Version history

-### 1.2.0 (xx)
+### 1.2.0 (1st May 2025)
 - Added support for DirectInput and Bluetooth controllers.
 - Added support for Switch input mode with 8bitdo controllers.
 - Fixed bug where sometimes EmulationStation isn't correctly in focus after being launched.
 - After EmulationStation is running, the mouse cursor is now moved away to the top-right and is no longer visible.
-- Improved responsiveness to account for any Bluetooth controllers with sluggish input.
 - To support DirectInput controllers, the ability to define custom combination buttons and the ability to complete a combination on different controllers was removed.
 - Significantly improved the quality of the code and applied consistent code formatting.
 - Reduced the CPU usage when EmulationStation is running.
+- Increased button timeout from 1 second to 2 seconds to account for slow button presses and/or lag caused by Bluetooth.
 - Added the ability to enable debugging mode from the command line using `/debug`.
 - Added the ability to enable test mode from the command line using `/test` (this opens Notepad instead of RetroBat).